Dusty Springfield: Legacy

 Springfield is a cultural icon of the Swinging Sixties, where she "was an instantly recognisable celebrity".
-In public and on stage, Springfield developed a joyful image supported by her peroxide-blonde bouffant hairstyle, evening gowns, and heavy make-up that included her much-copied "panda eye" mascara.
-Springfield borrowed elements of her look from blonde glamour queens such as Brigitte Bardot and Catherine Deneuve and pasted them together according to her own taste.Gulla, p.361.

-By the 1990s, she had also become a camp icon, especially with her ultra-glamorous look; this, combined with her emotive vocal performances, won her a powerful and enduring following in the gay community.
+In public and on stage, she developed a joyful image supported by her peroxide-blonde bouffant hairstyle, evening gowns and heavy make-up that included her much-copied "panda eye" mascara.
+She borrowed elements of her look from blonde glamour queens such as Brigitte Bardot and Catherine Deneuve and pasted them together according to her own taste.Gulla, p.361.
+By the 1990s, she had become a camp icon, especially with her ultra-glamorous look and this, combined with her emotive vocal performances, won her a powerful and enduring following in the gay community.
 Besides being a prototypical female for drag queens, she was presented in the roles of the 'Great White Lady' of pop and soul and the 'Queen of Mods'.